 Various studies have shown that the amount of alcohol via breast milk the child is exposed to is minimal.

-One such study found that maternal alcohol intake led to a milk concentration of alcohol that would expose the nursing child to approximately 5-6% of the weight-adjusted maternal dose.
+One such study found that maternal alcohol intake led to a milk concentration of alcohol that would expose the breastfeeding child to approximately 5-6% of the weight-adjusted maternal dose.
 What does this actually mean?!

 Per the study, an example given is that if a mother of approximately 70 kg (154 lbs) were to drink four standard drinks of 12g pure alcohol at one time and then feed her child at the time of highest maternal alcohol concentration in the blood, the child would be exposed to 1.37 g/L (or 0.182931266 oz/gal) in the milk.
 If this child then drank 150 mL (5 oz) the blood alcohol level of the child would be 0.005% (2).

 The Blood Alcohol Content (BAC) thresholds give standards for impairment with 0.00% meaning nothing at all, 0.02% altering mood with slight loss of judgement, 0.05% lower inhibitions and lowered alertness with impaired judgement and 0.08% being the limit where you are deemed unsafe to operate a motor vehicle due to reduced muscle coordination and impaired judgement and reasoning.
 A BAC of 0.40% is a potentially fatal blood alcohol level (3).